-The interview board can grill you (or ask series of supplementary questions) on any part of your profile, but, as it happened with few applicants in ISB interviews this year, you’re more likely to face probing questions particularly on two parts of your profile – leap of faith and the most important accomplishments/ experiences.
+The interview board can grill you (or ask series of supplementary questions) on any part of your profile, but, as it has happened with few applicants in ISB interviews, you’re more likely to face probing questions particularly on two parts of your profile – leap of faith and the most important accomplishments/ experiences.

 In one of the interviews, for example, Q&A on just two experiences constituted more than half the interview time.

 And because the interview board is so much more interested in these parts of your profile, your responses here can be a major determinant of your interview’s outcome.

 Without further ado, here is how this particular experience of an applicant interviewing for ISB in the first cycle this year led to several supplementary questions:

 Q: We see that you’ve worked for this NGO for seven years [that’s leap of faith: you usually don’t find such long associations in community service/ NGO].
 Can you tell us what exactly you did there?

 A: During my association with this NGO, I’ve mainly taught Math and English to kids living in slums in Delhi.

 A: Seemapuri.
 It’s in North East Delhi.